Crab seasons and areas

 All crab, shrimp, and crawfish pots must be equipped with a biodegradable device (rot/escape cord) which must be affixed to the pot; see sport fishing rules for additional details.

-Learn how to avoid losing your crab gear in this video series from Northwest Straits Foundation.
+Learn how to avoid losing your crab gear in this video series from Northwest Straits Foundation

 Recreational crab rules by marine area

 Crab fishing seasons and regulations and Dungeness crab reporting requirements may vary by area.
-Click the link below for the marine area you plan to harvest from and you'll find details on daily limits, minimum size, etc.
+Click the link below for the marine area you plan to harvest from and you'll find details on daily limits, minimum size, etc. Note that Puget Sound recreational crab season details are typically announced each June (for summer season) and September (for winter season)--so be sure to check back here for details.

 Marine Area Crab area Status Days open Season dates